Transcript title

 Course learning outcomes

-2. Students will show they understand that the relationship between romance and long-term committed relationships is socially constructed, not natural.
+2. Demonstrate understanding that the relationship between romance and long-term committed relationships is socially constructed, not natural.

-3. Students will show they recognize some of the differences among classical, medieval, renaissance and modern visions of romantic love.
+3. Recognize some of the differences among classical, medieval, renaissance and modern visions of romantic love.

-4. Students will be able to articulate their own philosophy of erotic/romantic love.
+4. Able to articulate a personal philosophy of erotic/romantic love.

 General education/Related instruction lists